A huge international

-A huge international operation is continuing to try to find the Malaysia Airlines flight MH370 - one week after the plane with 239 people disappeared.
+operation is continuing to try to find the Malaysia Airlines flight

+Search efforts are focusing on the area to the west of the Malay Peninsula.
 The US has sent a naval ship and a surveillance plane to search areas of the Bay of Bengal, the Andaman Sea and parts of the Indian Ocean.

 Information has emerged that the plane may have been flying for at least five hours after it vanished.